WickedWizard3588/YAGPDB-CC/Staff Login/Readme.md

 # NOTE:-

 This CC might show you a Custom Command Response longer than 2k error.
-If that's the case, read [#4](https://github.com/WickedWizard3588/YAGPDB-CC/issues/4) and if that does not work, please open a new issue.
+If that's the case please open an issue.

 This issue occurs in a few specific guilds only*